Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Introduction

 \section{Introduction}

-In a common situation, periodic decisions must be made, which affect both the immediate cost and the time until the next decision must be made.
-We mention just a few cases, but clearly there are innumerable similar situations.
-In a typical make-to-order inventory planning situation, a firm or an individual decide on the order quantity of some good, and the higher the ordered quantity, the longer the time until there will be a need for the next order.
-For example, if one withdraws a higher amount from the ATM, then the next time to visit the ATM will be postponed.
-Ships wait for a long time in ports to be unloaded.
-Smaller ships may be faster and more efficient.
-But it may be better to use big ships because they do not need to be re-loaded so frequently.
-Similarly, cars with big tanks are heavy and costly, but visit the gas station less often.
-Another similar example occurs in a health care context.
-Is it better to go to the doctor when any question arises or take a thorough checkup?
+In a common situation, periodic decisions must be made that affect both the immediate reward (or cost) and the time of the next decision.
+We mention just a few cases, but clearly, there are innumerable similar situations.
+In a typical make-to-order inventory planning situation, a firm or an individual decides on the order quantity of some good, and the higher the ordered quantity, the longer the time until there will be a need for the next order.
+In a different situation, the more one invests in preventive maintenance, the longer the time until the next maintenance.
+Maintenance can be classified according to the degree to which the system is restored.
+Perfect maintenance restores the system to be as good as new.
+Minimal maintenance restores the system to the state whose failure rate is the same as it was when it failed.
+See \citet{PW96} and \citet{DS20} for comprehensive reviews of this line of research.